 Students are responsible for discussing their approved accommodations with each instructor and/or staff member during a meeting or office hours.
 Students are responsible for clarifying and planning their accommodations with staff members and/or each of their individual instructors.
 Notify Academic Resources and Services of any difficulties in securing needed accommodations.

 For non-academic events such as commencement or orientation, contact the office sponsoring the event to schedule or cancel accommodations.

 Students are responsible for notifying the lecturer that they will be recording material for their sole use as it pertains to independent study.
-Students working with our office will be given a Recorded Lecture Agreement Form and will need to meet with their instructor to work through the form.
+Students working with our office will be given a Recorded Lecture Agreement Form and will need to meet with their instructor to complete the form.
 Students are expected to use the material for their own studying and note-taking process and are not to share the recordings with others.

 Submit the online Proctored Exam Request Form at least seven days prior to the testing date, with consent of your instructor.
 Failure to do so may result in the inability of ARS to proctor your exam.

 Requests for a course note-taker are managed by Academic Resources and Services.
 Requests should be made as early as possible at the beginning of each semester via the Note-Taker Request Form.
 Requests for note-takers will be processed only after a student has formalized accommodations for the semester.

 Know the deadlines, assignments, and other course information delivered in lecture or in the syllabus, regardless of whether the information is in the notes.
 We recommend that you check over the notes you receive, in case you have any questions or require clarification.